maegul/zekell_sqlite/notes.md

   * [X] Add sql command for straight sql
   * [X] add custom query command for custom short hand queries
   * [X] Add update specific note/file command
+  * [ ] Add command that starts a python REPL and imports the zekell module ready for interactive usage of the module itself
+    - Can maybe just run `python -i` on the module itself?
+    - Or maybe some code that also sets up a connection to the database
+    - Same for sqlite shell?
 - [X] Wrap functionality around note staging (mostly CLI)
   * Stage note when opened through CLI so that can be readily updated once edited by external app
   * List all staged notes